Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Calculate net cash flow.

-To calculate net cash flow, subtract your total cash expenses from your total cash income during the specific time period you’re analyzing; this is usually a month, quarter or year.
-If the number is positive, you have a cash surplus.
-If it’s negative, you’re spending more than you’re earning.
-This calculation gives you a snapshot of your business’s financial health and liquidity.
+To calculate net cash flow, subtract your total cash expenses from your total cash income for the period you’re reviewing (such as a month, quarter or year).
+If the number is positive, you have extra cash to save or reinvest.
+If it’s negative, you’re spending more cash than you’re bringing in.
+This gives you a quick snapshot of how healthy your cash flow is.

 6. Create your cash flow statement.

-Now you’ll organize your findings into a structured statement.
-Typically, this involves three main sections: operating activities (day-to-day business), investing activities (purchases of long-term assets) and financing activities (loans, investments).
-List your cash inflows and outflows in each category, making sure to detail the sources and uses of cash.
-Most accounting software can help automate this process, but you can also create a spreadsheet manually.
+List cash inflows and outflows in each category and detail the sources and uses of cash.
+Most accounting software can automate this process, but you can also build a simple spreadsheet manually.

 7. Analyze and interpret your results.

 Don’t just create the statement — study it.
-Look for patterns in your cash flow.
-Are there months with significant cash shortages?
-Are your expenses consistent, or do they fluctuate wildly?
-Identify potential areas for cost-cutting or opportunities to increase revenue.
-This analysis can help you make more informed financial decisions and plan for future business growth.
+Look for trends, such as seasonal dips in revenue or rising operating costs.
+Are there months with cash shortages?
+Are expenses consistent or unpredictable?
+Use these insights to identify opportunities to cut business costs and plan for future growth.

 8. Regular maintenance and review.

 A cash flow statement isn’t a one-time document.
-To be truly useful, you should update and review it regularly — ideally monthly or quarterly.
-Consistent tracking helps you spot trends, anticipate cash crunches and make proactive financial decisions.
-Consider setting aside time each month to update your statement and reflect on your business’s financial performance.
+To stay useful, update and review it regularly, ideally monthly or quarterly.
+Routine monitoring helps you address liquidity issues before they become serious problems.
+Consider setting aside time each month to update your statement and reflect on your financial performance.

 Methods to prepare a cash flow statement